This article is part of The Ascender, the Highrise platform for articles and resources.

 Oops!
 Something went wrong while submitting the form.

-With this multipronged approach, coaches can maximize professional growth for their clients.
+With a multi-pronged approach, coaches can maximize professional growth for their clients.
 Different coaching styles help influence clients in unique ways.
 With this in mind, a coach can either specialize in one coaching style or adjust their style depending on client needs.

 Let’s explore the 10 most popular coaching styles, their applications, and how they can help coaches and clients succeed.